Ofrenda

 An ofrenda (Spanish: "offering") is the offering placed in a home altar during the annual and traditionally Mexican Día de los Muertos celebration.
-An ofrenda, which may be quite large and elaborate, is usually created by the family members of a person who has died and is intended to welcome the deceased to the altar setting.
+An ofrenda, which may be quite large and elaborate, is usually created by the family members of the person who has died and is intended to welcome the deceased to the altar setting.

 Background

 This display coincides with the Día de Muertos, which is a tradition some believe originated with the Aztecs, though others dispute this.
 The Aztec culture considered souls to continuously live and enter different realms when a body would die.
 This view the Aztecs held was commingled with the Christian beliefs that the soul is eternal (whether it be in heaven, purgatory, or hell) during the Spanish conquest of the Aztec Empire when the two cultures were merged.
 The ofrenda is presented in one's home in order to commemorate the souls of loved ones in the family.